 This 10 week group allows an individual, couple or family to begin the process of becoming a licensed foster home.
 This course: Trauma Informed Partnering for Safety and Permanence: A Part of Model Approach to Partnerships in Parenting is required by the State of Kansas in order to become a licensed foster home.
 This course will be taught by Hannah Mabie (Certified TIPS-MAPP Instructor) & a co-lead.
 This course is open to the community & is FREE of charge.
 As an offer of support for attending families, Colonial is happy to sponsor a childcare stipend to those who attend this course (information on the registration form).

-We are also supporting a ministry for youths who are aging out of foster care (mandatory age is 18).
+This is part of how we are helping to support a ministry for youths who are aging out of foster care (mandatory age is 18).
 These kids have some resources but precious few support people.
 This ministry is looking for mentor families.
 These community volunteers will supplement and strengthen the youth’s existing supportive relationships by serving in a mentoring-like role.
 Unlike many mentoring relationships, the Support Family will be advised to avoid being directive in their coaching, but focusing instead on developing a youth-adult partnership of mutual learning.
 The Support Family will be guided to take a posture of encouraging and supporting the young adult as they learn to take ownership and responsibility of their own goals and decisions.
 The role of Support Family is not limited to married and single parents with children.
 Any adult over 25 years old can volunteer to serve as Support Family for the youth in our program.
 Their primary role is to commit to a family-like relationship of caring, encouragement and supportive coaching.

 Please contact Jackie Hodson at email@example.com if you have any questions or would like to learn more about YOUTHRIVE’s approach.